Chuck Weber (American football)

-Charles Frederick Weber Jr. (March 25, 1930 – October 22, 2017) was an American football linebacker in the National Football League.
+Charles Frederick Weber Jr. (March 25, 1930 – October 22, 2017) was an American professional football linebacker in the National Football League (NFL).
 He played seven seasons for the Cleveland Browns (1955–1956), the Chicago Cardinals (1956–1958), and the Philadelphia Eagles (1959–1961).
+He played college football for the West Chester Golden Rams.

 After retirement, he worked as defensive coordinator for Cincinnati Bengals and Baltimore Colts, where he succeeded teammate Maxie Baughan.

 Biography

 Weber grew up in suburban Philadelphia and went to Abington High School.

 He was the defensive coordinator of the Cincinnati Bengals from 1970 through 1974.
 Weber provided six interceptions for Philadelphia Eagles 1960 championship team.

-Weber resided in San Diego, California and died on October 22, 2017 at the age of eighty-seven.
+Weber resided in San Diego, California and died on October 22, 2017, at the age of eighty-seven.